lathashri07/Mental_Health_Web/README.md

 ## 💡 About the Project

-In today's fast-paced world, mental health support is often inaccessible or expensive. **[Project Name]** is designed to provide a safe, immediate, and digital sanctuary for users.
+In today's fast-paced world, mental health support is often inaccessible or expensive.
+Healware is designed to provide a safe, immediate, and digital sanctuary for users.

 This project is a **Full-Stack Web Application** that combines therapeutic resources with modern technology (AI) to help users track their well-being, seek help, and de-stress effectively.